plainsheet/plainsheet/packages/react/README.md

 ## Philosophy

 As the name suggests, we strive to make the plain bottom sheet minimalistic yet feature-rich and highly configurable.
-We try our best to write concise, well-tested, and maintainable code to achieve this goal.
+To achieve this goal, we try our best to write concise, well-tested, and maintainable code.

 ## Support the project 🤍